minagawah/cra-ts-emotion-tailwind-solution/README.md

 yarn add --dev typescript @types/node @types/react @types/react-dom @typescript-eslint/eslint-plugin @typescript-eslint/parser eslint-config-react customize-cra react-app-rewired emotion @emotion/core @emotion/styled @emotion/babel-preset-css-prop tailwindcss tailwind.macro@next
 ```

-**Up to this point were the basic setups for both approaches.
+**Up to this point were the common setups required for both approaches.**
-From now on, I will explain the steps for each.**
+From now on, I will explain steps for each.

 <a id="what-babel"></a>